WebSocket Communication Protocol

 }

-• If it matches, the server is considered ready, and the audio channel is marked as successfully open.
+• If matched, server is considered ready and audio channel opening is marked successful.

-• If no correct reply is received within the timeout period (default 10 seconds), the connection is considered failed and a network error callback is triggered.
+• If correct reply is not received within timeout (default 10 seconds), connection is considered failed and network error callback is triggered.

 1. Binary audio data (Opus encoded)